cogent3/cogent3/doc/cookbook/annotation_db.rst

 Annotation Databases
 --------------------

 This guide shows you how to use ``cogent3``'s annotation databases, which are in-memory SQLite databases, to store, query and manipulate the features (also known as annotations) of one or more biological sequences.

-For more extensive documentation about annotations see :ref:`intro-annotations` and :ref:`seq-annotations`.
+For more extensive documentation about features see :ref:`intro_annotations` and :ref:`seq-annotations`.

 What are the different types of ``AnnotationDb``?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^